-Find Out More About Real Estate Market Statistics
+Find Out More About Comox Valley Real Estate Market Statistics

-Why are Comox Valley real estate market statistics affected by both U.S. and Canadian Economic indicators relevant and important to us?
-The economies of our two countries are inextricably linked and integrated.
+Why are Comox Valley real estate market statistics affected by both U.S. and Canadian Economic indicators?
+Because the economies of our two countries are inextricably linked and integrated.
 Nearly 85% of what Canada exports is sent to the U.S. and nearly 1/4 of what the U.S. exports is sent to Canada.
 We are each others most important single trading partner.
 What happens financially in one country has the potential to significantly affect the other.
 Effects at the federal level can be felt at the provincial, municipal and even the local level of our Comox Valley.

 According to the Canadian Mortgage and Housing Corporation news release published on 29 December 2011, housing-related spending accounts for more than 20 percent of Canada’s Gross Domestic Product (about $330 Billion in 2010).
 The growth in the influence of seniors on the housing market was one of the areas highlighted as the percentage of seniors in Canada rises from about 14% to 24% over the next 30 years.
 The Canadian Real Estate Association (CREA) produces a resale housing forecast each year.
 The British Columbia Real Estate Association (BCREA) also produces a BC real estate resale housing and mortgage rate forecast.